Northeast Rural Property Buying Guide

 “The more unique the property is, the more unique the mortgage experience will be,” Kujawa says.
 “The advantage of working with Country Living from Farm Credit East is we service all of our loans locally and we have the expertise to understand the financing requirements of country homes, farmhouses, small farms and land.
 We value every acre and outbuilding regardless of how unique the property and its characteristics may be.”

 Other rural property resources

 Buying rural property is likely one of the biggest purchase decisions you will ever make.
 That’s why in addition to working with a lender you trust, it’s important to surround yourself with a team of professionals that care about your success.

 "Depending on the state you live in, it may be typical, or in your best interest, to hire an attorney, especially if there is an oil and gas lease tied to the property,” Kujawa says.
-Laws and regulations can differ across the Northeast states, including New York, Maine, New Jersey, Connecticut, Massachusetts, New Hampshire and Rhode Island.
+Laws and regulations can differ across the Northeast states, including New York, Maine, New Jersey, Connecticut, Massachusetts, New Hampshire, Rhode Island and Vermont.
 “It’s a good idea to seek out a rural real estate agent who knows the local marketplace, too.”

 Kujawa recommends using online resources like Zillow, Realtor.com or Land and Farm to narrow down your rural property search.
 The USDA is also a good resource for policies and programs specific to rural properties.

 “At Farm Credit East, we take pride in our efforts to communicate clearly and honestly with our customers and provide timely service to help you achieve your goals,” says Kujawa.
 “Each of our mortgage specialists understands the unique characteristics of country home financing, and we are all experts within our individual marketplace.”

-If you are searching for a small farm, farmhouse or land for sale in New York, Maine, New Jersey, Connecticut, Massachusetts, New Hampshire or Rhode Island, Country Living Loans can help guide you through the process.
+If you are searching for a small farm, farmhouse or land for sale in New York, Maine, New Jersey, Connecticut, Massachusetts, New Hampshire, Rhode Island or Vermont, Country Living Loans can help guide you through the process.